 Revenues

-Net revenues decreased from US$185.6 million in 1998 to US$143.8 million in 1999 primarily due to the devaluation of the Brazilian Real.
+Net revenues decreased from US$185.6 million in 1998 to US$143.8 million in 1999 primarily due to the devaluation of the Real.
 Additionally, 1998 revenues included an adjustment to accrue approximately US$12 million of unbilled revenues.
 Unbilled revenues are an estimate of gas delivered between the last time the meter was read and the end of the year.
-The adjustment represents a one time adjustment since these accrued revenues had not previously been recognized.
+The adjustment represents a one-time adjustment since these accrued revenues had not previously been recognized.
 The decline in tariff levels in dollar terms, however, was partially offset by a 12% increase in volumes, from 2,008 MMcmd to 2,241 MMcmd.
 The increase in volumes was primarily driven by the power and automotive sectors, and to a lesser extent, the industrial and petrochemical sectors.
 The increase in the automotive sector (compressed natural gas stations) was attributable to a significant increase in petrol prices as the government began deregulating fuel prices.
-With the tax burden on petrol, it is now far more economical to run a car on compressed natural gas.
-Taxi drivers and delivery van drivers converted of their own accord, without governmental incentives.
-In the power sector the increased volumes were a result of it being a dry year which affected the availability of hydro capacity; therefore, the small thermal plants in Rio de Janiero were dispatched at high load factors.
+With the existing tax burden on petrol, it is now far more economical to operate an automobile on compressed natural gas as opposed to gasoline.
+Many taxi and delivery van drivers have converted their vehicles of their own accord without any governmental incentives.
+In the power sector, the increased volumes were a result of it being a dry year which affected the availability of hydro capacity; therefore, the small thermal plants in CEG-Rio de Janiero were dispatched at high load factors.

 Cost of Gas

 The cost of gas is currently set by the federal government and is passed through to customers in the tariff.
-The cost of gas acquired declined in US dollar terms in 1999, since the gas purchase agreement with Petrobrás is also denominated in Reais.
+The cost of gas acquired declined in US Dollar terms in 1999, since the gas purchase agreement with Petrobrás is denominated in Reais.
 The 2.5% decline in the cost of gas from US$54.3 million in 1998 to US$53.0 million in 1999 did not, however, match the 22.5% decline in revenue because (i) the 1998 revenues include the audit adjustment discussed above, (ii) Petrobrás increased the cost of gas in Reais to offset the effects of devaluation and (iii) CEG was unable to increase the margin portion of its tariff until September 1999.

 O&M and Labor